Azel-S/prettier-vscode/README.md

 ext install omp.prettier-er
 ```

+## Prettier-ER

+Prettier-er is built off of Prettier, and as such, shares most of its archecture with Prettier.
+The following documentation is largely centered around Prettier-er, focusing on the changes in this version of the formatter.

+For full documentation of the original formatter, visit [Prettier Docs](https://prettier.io/docs/en/).

 ### Default Formatter

 To ensure that this extension is used over other extensions you may have installed, be sure to set it as the default formatter in your VS Code settings.
 This setting can be set for all languages or by a specific language.